mapstonepark/tovaras-designed/notes/README.md

 ## Pages

-- seperate page for add a new contact that has a plus circle at bottom of contacts feed with event listener on element +seperate page for profile when a contact name from feedpage is clicked
+- ~~seperate page for add a new contact that has a plus circle at bottom of contacts feed with event listener on element~~

+- seperate page for profile when a contact name from feedpage is clicked

 ## Sign up page